-The Superior-Greenstone District School Board's priority is the safety and well-being of our students and staff, particularly as we prepare for the return to school in September.
-We look forward to the start of the new school year and we know that the first day of school will be filled with excitement and that there may also be some anxiety due to the COVID-19 pandemic and the length of time since students have been in school.
+The Superior-Greenstone District School Board's priority is the safety and well-being of our students and staff, particularly as we prepare for the return to school after a period of provincial closure.
+We look forward to the start of the new school semester and we know that the first day of school will be filled with excitement and that there may also be some anxiety due to the COVID-19 pandemic and the length of time since students have been in school.

 The Government of Ontario released their school reopening plans for the 2020-2021 school year on July 30, 2020.
 You can find the Guide to Reopening Ontario's Schools by clicking here.

 As per the requirements of the Ministry of Education, students of Superior-Greenstone District School Board will begin the school year following a Conventional Model (Normal School Day Routine) with enhanced public health protocols.

 - Will be a "layered" approach to safety, including multiple measures to reduce the risk of COVID-19 spread, including decreasing the number of interactions with others and increasing the safety of interactions.

 - Signage on walls and floors will be provided as visual reminders for students.

 - Students and staff will be required to engage in daily screening.
 Families will be supported in completing this daily screening.

 - Hand hygiene routines and procedures will be scheduled throughout the day.

 - The use of Personal Protective Equipment (PPE) will be required as appropriate (see Fact Sheet: Personal Protective Equipment for further details).